harvardadvocate/theharvardadvocate/README.md

 **About Us**
-- Add illustration of 21 ss.
+- Resize illustration of 21 ss.

 **Issues**
 - build entirely